2 former security guards accused of stealing from Holy Name Cathedral

 Artemio Calderon, 25, from the Back of the Yards neighborhood and 22-year-old Jarrell Patterson from the Chatham neighborhood each face one felony count of burglary of a place of worship.
 Police said both men had access to a key that they used to get into a safe.

-According to the Chicago Tribune, they worked for a company called Monterrey Security and were able to allegedly steal up to $100,000 in church donations.
+The suspects worked for Monterrey Security, a company based near the Pilsen neighborhood offering private security services to places like Soldier Field and Navy Pier.
+A source told ABC7 that the church officials are in the process of hiring a new security company.

 Holy Name Cathedral noticed it was missing money from its collections, collected in a basket and passed around at Mass.
-The donations were then are sealed into bag and locked in a safe before being deposited into a bank.
+The donations were then sealed into a bag and locked in a safe before being deposited into a bank.
+Up to $100,000 was taken.

 The iconic church on State and Superior says it has video surveillance footage of two different men trespassing.
 They could be seen coming and going from church offices in March and April.
 It sparked church officials to launch an audit of the money coming in.